Let’s be honest: Not all fun things are within our budget. Too often, we have to spend money just to enjoy the wonderful things in life.

 Loon Mountain offers some of the best things to do in Lincoln, including the longest scenic gondola sky ride in New Hampshire (1.3 miles) to the summit of Loon Peak, ziplining, an aerial forest adventure park, bungee trampoline, the area’s largest climbing wall, Segway tours, glacial caves, and mountain bike rentals and tours.

-Just be careful not to get distracted by the gorgeous views while you’re driving and have an accident, okay?
+Just be careful not to let the beautiful scenery distract you while driving and cause an accident.
 Because there has been news recently that defective GM airbags are being recalled, and few things can ruin a vacation faster than an injury!

 4. Explore the Ice Castles